-2015: Off to one of the fastest starts by a Raider receiver in franchise history, has recorded 38 receptions for 565 yards (14.9 avg.) and three touchdowns in just seven games.
+2015: Off to one of the fastest starts by a Raider receiver in franchise history, has recorded 45 receptions for 653 yards (14.5 avg.) and four touchdowns in eight games.
+His 43 receptions are a franchise rookie record.

 College: Alabama's all-time leader in every major passing category, including receptions (228), receiving yards (3,463) and receiving TDs (31)...Finished third in Heisman Trophy voting, won the Fred Biletnikoff Award and was a unanimous first-team All-American in 2014 after catching 124 passes for 1,727 yards and 16 TDs...Ranks near the top of the SEC record books in every major category, finishing third all-time in receptions, second all-time in receiving yards and tied for first in receiving TDs.